VirtoCommerce/vc-module-gdpr/docs/gdpr.md

 ## How Does the GDPR Module Help?

-With the GDPR module, you can delete your customer details right upon their request, within a single click of a button.
+With the GDPR module, you can provide your customer with their details stored on your website right upon their request by downloading those details within a single click of a button; or, you can also remove your customer's details, if they request so.

 ### Opening GDPR